-"Director" means Director of DEQ.
+"Director" means [the] Director of the Department of Environmental Quality [(DEQ) or an authorized representative.]

 "Discharge" means, when used without qualification, a discharge of a pollutant, or any addition of any pollutant or combination of pollutants, to state waters or waters of the contiguous zone or ocean other than a discharge from a vessel or other floating craft when being used as a means of transportation.